Saud-Almshrafi/Employee-Management-System/README.md

 - `HourlyEmployee`, `SalariedEmployee`, and `Manager`: Specialized classes inheriting from `Employee`.
 - `Task`: A class to manage tasks.
 - `Department`: A class to manage departments.
-- `TreeNode`: A generic class to represent the hierarchical organization structure.

 ### Key OOP Features:
 1. **Inheritance:** Used to reduce redundancy and extend functionalities across classes.